OpenVidu/openvidu.io-docs/docs/home/index.md

 ## Why?

 In a production environment probably you don't want unauthorized users swamping your video calls.
 It's not possible to control access to them with the first approach we have seen in the sections above: anyone who knows the _sessionId_ could connect to your video call, and if it turns out that the _sessionId_ doesn't belong to an existing session, a new one would be created.
+The time when we talked about appending your openvidu secret in your JavaScript file, it was clear that this is not an advisable approach for a production app.

 In addition, a secure version also means you can choose the role each user has in your video calls (see [OpenViduRole](#openvidurole) section).